 Throughout the album, tracks such as “Beyond Borders” or “Words Hidden in Time” seem to pause and move away from the main theme towards the end to unveil an ethereal transition on the piano, thus softly echoing the sky landscape on the cover art of Colours of Another Sky.

-Colours of Another Sky was self-released and is available at all digital stores or directly from the Takoushis Karapatakis Project website.
+Colours of Another Sky was self-released and is available at all digital stores.